Skip to main content

 ↑ / ↓Move cursor up/down to select menu items

-Enter / SpaceConfirm selection, check options, or enter submenus
+Enter / SpaceConfirm selection, toggle options, or enter submenus

 QExit the configuration interface

-YWhen exiting, press Y to save configuration if prompted
+YWhen exiting, press Y to save the configuration if prompted

 Start Firmware Compilation